WHOIGit/PhytO-ARM/README.md

     sudo systemctl start phyto-arm

 ## Running

+### Using ROS Launchpad (NEW)

+ROS Launchpad is a simple web dashboard for managing ROS processes and config.
+The default Docker command will start it up, so simply starting the container is sufficient. `./scripts/docker_run.sh -d` will also run the dashboard.

+### Using `phyto-arm`

 The `phyto-arm` tool starts all of the ROS nodes and loads the provided configuration file.
+This is typically run within the container.

 ```
 phyto-arm start [-h] [--config_schema <schema file>] [--skip_validation] \